lisadunlap/LADS/README.md

 <details><summary>EXP.ADVICE_METHOD</summary>

 This sets the type of linear probing you are doing.
 Set to `LR` if you want to use the scikit learn LR (what is in the CLIP repo) or `ClipMLP` for pytorch MLP (if `METHOD.MODEL.NUM_LAYERS=1` this is LR).
 Typically `CLIPMLP` runs a lot faster than `LR`.

-You can also set the advice method to one of the debiasing methods (different from augmentations in that we augment the training data and dont add in the original training data), but we don't use them anymore and I'm too lazy to explain it so if you care to try them out check the configs file (WARNING these are old so high chance of bugs).
 </details>